abedlrhman/abedlrhman/README.md

 - 👋 Hi, I’m @abedlrhman
 - 👀 I’m interested in fron-end development and new technologies
 - 🌱 I’m currently learning react and redux
-- 💞️ I’m looking to collaborate on professional companies like google
+- 💞️ I’m looking to collaborate on professional companies to be profetional front end developer
-- 📫 How to reach me I currently using linkedin
+- 📫 How to reach me I using linkedin
 - linkedin url : https://www.linkedin.com/in/abdulrahman-masdi/

 <!---